-OSMI now has more than 40 personnel on-site made up mainly of miners and maintenance people sufficient to staff a seven (7) day a week, twenty four (24) hour a day operation to carry out the VN Project.
+Development work in the Revenue-Virginius Mine focuses on finishing or removing bottlenecks in order to remove time constraints on the mine restart as well as advancing development to access stopes that will be used in production.
+More than 40 personnel are working on-site and are made up mainly of miners, support staff and maintenance people sufficient to staff a seven (7) day a week, twenty four (24) hour a day operation to advance the pre-production development of the mine as it prepares for the restart of operations.